BrandonKWLin/csci2720-assignment3-binary-search-tree/README.md

-⚠️ **DISCLAIMER:** This project is for learning and employment portfolio purposes only.
-Do **NOT** copy or submit this work as your own official assignment.
-Doing so constitutes an academic integrity violation.
+- ⚠️ **DISCLAIMER:** Do NOT copy or submit this project as your official assignment.
+Doing so is an academic violation and may result in disciplinary action.
+This README is provided for learning and personal reference only.
+- ⚠️ This is for employment purposes, to be included in the projects section of my resume.

 # CSCI 2720 - Assignment 3

 **Developer:** Brandon Lin